brodenn/iot-smart-home/README.md

 - **ESP32 ↔ Shelly Plug S (HTTP)**: Sends commands to control the heater and humidifier.
 - **ESP32 ↔ Web Dashboard (HTTP Server)**: Displays real-time sensor values and allows remote setpoint updates.

+## Additional Information

+For full details about the project, including design decisions, implementation details, and testing results, please refer to the accompanying report: **Smart Home System.pdf**.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.